MikeHopcroft/labyrinth/src/conversion/azure2/ISSUES.md

     * Might need to improve parser to allow except anywhere
     * This might change the semantics of except for some use cases (except a, b ==? except a, except b)
   * Rename NodeKeyAndSourceIp to NodeKeyAndDestinationIp
-  * Move away from Azure ids for node keys
+  * .
+Move away from Azure ids for node keys
-    * Use unique identifiers for node keys
+    * x Use unique identifiers for node keys
-      * Need to think about brittleness in unit tests - where tests need to know how/order ids are allocate
+      * x Need to think about brittleness in unit tests - where tests need to know how/order ids are allocate
     * Put Azure id into node name field
     * Run shortener on Labyrinth graph, as necessary
   * Decide whether to improve subnet unit test design for NSG